-The IEEE-SA has an important role to play in the development of intelligent spectrum allocation and management based upon transparent, standardized rules that also account for incumbent users.

 This statement was developed by the IEEE Standards Association and represents the considered judgement of a group of IEEE standards participants with expertise in the subject field.
 The position taken by the IEEE Standards Association does not necessarily reflect the views of IEEE or its other Organizational Units.